Last Updated on January 29, 2022 by Heather Hart, ACSM EP

 Decide WHAT you are going to eat and HOW.

-The best time to experiment with nutrition is during training, as you never want to try anything new on race day.
+The best time to experiment with nutrition is during training.
 Keep in mind, just because you like a specific food, doesn’t mean it’s going to work well for you while running, especially due to the aforementioned slowing down of digestion.
 So practice eating (or drinking) your calories of choice during your training runs, to make sure they work well for you and agree with your stomach.

 In the beginning of an ultramarathon, keeping track of your caloric intake is easy.
 But as the hours and miles fly by, this becomes a more and more difficult task.
 If you lose track, and start to bonk from the lack of calories, it becomes near impossible.
 Next thing you know, you can’t remember the last time you ate, but it doesn’t matter because you hate the thought of eating anyway, and then you’re crying over something as silly as the fact that your shoe lace came untied.

 The best way to prevent this is to be proactive with your nutrition.
 So find a creative way to not only keep track of your calories, but to ensure you take them in.
 Set an alarm on your watch.
 Share your plan with a friend or pacer to help ensure you stay on track.
-On a looped course, I will personally set up a huge poster board where I will make check marks every time I eat
+Having a tried and true, well practiced routine will ensure you are getting in the calories you need for a successful ultramarathon finish.

 You’ve practiced your nutrition game plan.
 You’ve truly dialed in what works for you.
 Now here’s how to ensure the plan continues to work throughout the miles and hours of your ultra.

 As mentioned above, there is absolutely no way to take in as many calories as you burn over an ultramarathon.
 Your best bet in beating a massive caloric deficiency is to ensure that you begin fueling from the start of the race, NOT a few hours later when you find yourself hungry.